MicrosoftDocs/dynamics-365-intelligent-order-management/topics/alerts.md

 ## Other notes

-Future releases include some out-of-box alerts, in-app notifications, and other alert types, such as inventory alerts and data anomalies.
+Future releases include some out-of-the-box alerts, in-app notifications, and other alert types, such as inventory alerts and data anomalies.

 During the private preview phase, some resource limitations exist.
 If an alert configuration triggers more than 5,000 orders at a time, the alert fails.
 Although this situation rarely occurs, you can help safeguard against it by ensuring that the **Time before expected** value is lower than the **Days before expected date** value.
 For example, the number of orders that aren't sent to delivery 10 days before the expected delivery date is greater than the number two days before the expected delivery date.
 Therefore, the limit of 5,000 orders is much less likely to be reached two days before the expected delivery date.